-- There will be an emphasis in many courses on self-awareness/exploration, as well as giving feedback to peers.
+- The counseling profession encourages counselors to fully integrate their own personal attributes and identity, as well as their strengths and weaknesses, into therapeutic processes.
+Therefore, self-awareness is critical because this knowledge relates to being an effective counselor. - There will be an emphasis in many courses on self-awareness/exploration, as well as giving feedback to peers.
 Although uncomfortable at times, we encourage students to be open to self-exploration since we frequently ask clients to do so. - At times, class may include experiential and self-awareness exercises.
 It is important to distinguish between sharing one's emotional reactions to such experiential class activities and revealing information about one's personal history.
-Self-disclosure of personal history is not required in order to successfully pass any course; however, students may be expected to share their reactions to experiential activities. - Self-disclosures will not be used as a basis for grading in any course.
-However, should a student disclose information indicating impairment or the potential for harm to clients, the faculty member may take appropriate action in accordance with the American Counseling Association's Code of Ethics (2014). - Students often experience personal growth as they progress through the program.
+Self-disclosure of personal history is not required to successfully pass any course; however, students may be expected to share their reactions to experiential activities. - Self-disclosures will not be used as a basis for grading in any course.
+However, should a student disclose information indicating impairment or the potential for harm to clients, the faculty member may take appropriate action in accordance with the American Counseling Association's Code of Ethics (2014).

+- Students often experience personal growth as they progress through the program.
 However, the courses are not meant to be a means of personal therapy.
-The focus in classes is on self-awareness and the enhancement and growth of necessary counselor skills. - Please be aware that, although all instructors strive to create a safe environment for any personal disclosures, we cannot guarantee that other students will maintain the confidentiality of any such disclosures that are made. - It is each student's responsibility to determine an appropriate level of selfdisclosure (i.e. the content and depth of personal information that you share) in experiential learning activities. - Students are expected to adhere to the American Counseling Association's Code of Ethics (2014) in classwork and interactions with clients, classmates, colleagues, supervisors, and faculty.
+The focus in classes is on self-awareness and the enhancement and growth of necessary counselor skills. - Please be aware that, although all instructors strive to create a safe environment for any personal disclosures, we cannot guarantee that other students will maintain the confidentiality of any such disclosures that are made. - It is each student's responsibility to determine an appropriate level of self-disclosure (i.e., the content and depth of personal information that you share) in experiential learning activities. - Students are expected to adhere to the American Counseling Association's Code of Ethics (2014) in classwork and interactions with clients, classmates, colleagues, supervisors, and faculty.